 Directory Subdirectory Description DI \Projects Default location for Workbench projects.
-This is created manually.
-DI \Solution Folders and files created by DI product installations.
-This is created manually.

-Directory Subdirectory Description DI\Solution \downloads Default location for DI software downloads.
-This is created manually.
+This folder is created manually.
+DI \Solution Default location for folders and files created by DI product installations.
+This folder is created manually.
+DI\Solution \downloads Default location for DI software downloads.
+This folder is created manually.
 DI\Solution \licenses Folder for licenses and key files.
-This is created manually.
-DI\Solution \diveline Subdirectory with program files required by the DiveLine service.
-Each installed DiveLine instance can have its own \diveline directory.
+This folder is created manually.

+Directory Subdirectory Description DI\Solution \diveline Subdirectory with program files required by the DiveLine service.
+Each installed DiveLine instance can have its own \diveline folder.
 DI\Solution \dl-dataroot Top level directory for the DiveLine server for configuration information, cache, and log files.
-Each DiveLine installed can have its own \dl-dataroot instance.
-DI\Solution \executables Default location for many DI executables.
+Each installed DiveLine instance can have its own \dl-dataroot folder.
+DI\Solution \executables Default location for many DI executable files.
 DI\Solution \webapps Program, configuration, and setup files for DivePort and NetDiver.
 DI\Solution \webdata Data and customization files for DivePort and NetDiver.

-About Diver Platform and Solution 7.0 Licenses
+About Diver Platform and Solution 7.1 Licenses

-Diver Platform 7.0 is the paid upgrade path for customers who want to use the Spectre engine, DiveTab, or Measure Factory.
-Diver Solution 7.0 is the free, standard software upgrade path for Diver Solution 6.4 customers on a maintenance plan.
-The way users are licensed depends on whether you use Diver Platform or Diver Solution.
+Diver Platform 7.1 is the paid upgrade path for customers who want to use the Spectre engine, DiveTab, or Measure Factory.
+Diver Solution 7.1 is the free, standard software upgrade path for Diver Solution 7.0 customers on a maintenance plan.
+Users licenses differ depending on whether you use Diver Platform or Diver Solution.